rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 = Acknowledgements
 #avoid_indent()
 I would like to thank everybody who supported me to make this dissertation possible.
+If there are parts of the text that are good, it is because of you.

-I would like to thank my supervisors Ruud, Frank and Peter for their continuous support and guidance.
+I would like to thank you, Ruud, Frank and Peter for your continuous support and guidance.
 "Challenge all assumptions" is an idea that I think is very important, but at the same time I am aware that this made me a difficult student.
 There have been many assumptions that I have challenged, where it turned out I was wrong.
-To make things worse, I often did not listen to the counterarguments.
+To make things worse, I often did not listen to your counterarguments.
-I'm very grateful that Ruud, Frank and Peter have not given up on me or the project.
+I'm very grateful that you have not given up on me or the project.
-From time to time, I have taken their advice to heart and I am grateful for their guidance.
+From time to time, I have taken your advice to heart and I am grateful for your guidance.

 From you, Peter, I have learned that it not such a bad idea to give sincere compliments from time to time.
 I always thought "why give a compliment, they already know they are doing a good job", but you made me change my mind and I am very grateful for that.